RichDaly/Simple-Chat-Project/README.md

 ## Running Application

-There are two ways of running the application through the CLI:
+There are two ways of running the application through the CLI.
+Once the ChatServer is running, it will be able to receive multiple ChatClient connections and facilitate a text-based chat session between all users.

 1. Through the jar file by using the following command within the stored directory:
 `java -cp ./chatApp.jar ie.atu.sw.Runner`